z0sun/Deployment7/Deployment-instructions.md

 11. Create a multibranch pipeline and run the Jenkinsfile
 12. Check your infrastructure and applications
 13. Is your infrastructure secure? if yes or no, why?
 14. What happens when you terminate 1 instance?
 Is this infrastructure fault-tolerant?
+15. Which subnet were the containers deployed in?